LDuan3008/Advanced_nuclear_2021/README.md

-This repository holds codes and data used to produce results for the paper entitled "Optimized roles for low-cost nuclear with heat storage in deeply-decarbonized bulk electricity systems worldwide", which is under review now
+This repository holds codes and data used to produce results for the paper (Duan et al. 2021) entitled "Optimized roles for low-cost nuclear with heat storage in deeply-decarbonized bulk electricity systems worldwide", which is under review now.